How often and when to send marketing emails

 Because of his limited product line, Bobby has less to say than someone like Shirley.
 An every-other-week email suits him just fine.

-Sending emails monthly
+3. Sending marketing emails monthly

-She creates just one email, but gets bang for her buck by sending it once more to those subscribers who didn’t open it the first time.
+She creates just one marketing email, but gets bang for her buck by sending it once more to those subscribers who didn’t open it the first time.

 That’s all it takes to appear a little more frequently in some inboxes.
 It’s a smidge of work in exchange for building consistency, which builds trust.
 People buy from brands they trust.

-1. Sending emails multiple times a week
+1. Sending marketing emails multiple times a week

 Big-box stores tend to do this.
 Smaller brands may feel the need to imitate.